GT Writing Task 2 / Essay Sample # 97

 Write about the following topic:

-Creative artists should always be given the freedom to express their own ideas (in words, pictures, music, film) in whichever way they wish.
+Creative artists should always be given the freedom to express their own ideas (in words, pictures, music or film) in whichever way they wish.
 There should be no government restrictions on what they do.

 To what extent do you agree or disagree with this opinion?